tyler-dunkel/xbdash/README.md

+# XBDASH

-# XBDASH - A tracking and analytics platform for XBOX live achivement hunters
+## A tracking/analytics/contest/information site for XBOX Live achievement hunters and gamers!